-This post will teach you how to build a DIY junk drawer organizer for under $5!
-And it’s totally customizable for your drawer and needs.
+This post shares my junk drawer organizer DIY completed for under $5!
+If you’re wondering how to organize a junk drawer, this is a totally customizable DIY based on your drawer and needs.
 This post contains affiliate links.
 You can read more about that here.

 Hey guys!
 I’m excited to be joining a big group of awesome bloggers for a year of DIY challenges!
 It starts today, and February’s theme is “build to organize.”
 So basically you just build something to help organize something.